Database Restricted Access

 Data Description

-Dataset Folder Structure:
+EEG Dataset Folder Structure:

 The folder structure follows the BIDS (Brain Imaging Data Structure) specification version 1.7.0 for organizing EEG (electroencephalogram) data collected from multiple sites.